lzeke0/TwitchRSS/README.md

 First you should set your own Twitch API client ID in the app.yaml.
 See how to deploy on [Google App Engine](https://cloud.google.com/appengine/docs/standard/python3).

+Alternatively you can use the provided Dockerfile to build a self hostable Docker image of your own.
+Set the environment parameters `HOST` and `PORT` to specify where the service should listen.
+Also set the environment variables `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` to your Twitch credentials.

 ### Other things
 The project uses a slightly modified [Feedformatter](https://code.google.com/p/feedformatter/) to support more tags and time zone in pubDate tag.